Dude (Looks Like a Lady): Legacy

 The song has long been a staple on both rock radio and in concert, as the band has regularly rotated it into their set lists over the years.

 The song has been featured on a number of subsequent compilation albums by Aerosmith including 1994's Big Ones, 2002's O, Yeah!
 Ultimate Aerosmith Hits, 2006's Devil's Got a New Disguise: The Very Best of Aerosmith, and the 1998 live album, A Little South of Sanity.

 Concurrent with its chart run, the song was played in the 1987 comedy film Like Father Like Son, starring Kirk Cameron and Dudley Moore.
+Steven Tyler referenced the song when being interviewed in the 1988 documentary The Decline of Western Civilization Part II: The Metal Years, which focused on the L.A. glam metal scene and had discussions on how these bands experimented with feminine looks to attract women.

 Professional wrestler Roddy Piper appeared as a guest VJ on MTV shortly after the song's release.
 During one segment, the song's video was played, followed by a Michael Jackson video.
 Piper appeared afterward, repeatedly chanting "Dude looks like a lady!" in the manic fashion of a wrestling interview, intended more as a jab at Jackson than any reference to Aerosmith or the song.